128technology/docs/docs/intro_upgrade_considerations.md

 ---
 Before upgrading to **version 5.3 and higher**, please review the following information.

-### Config Validation Changes
+### Configuration Validation Changes
 Several modifications have been made to the verification process for configurations.
-As a result, configurations that were valid in earlier versions of the SSR/128T software may now present configuration errors.
+As a result, configurations that were valid in earlier versions of the SSR software may now present configuration errors.
 The information below provides an awareness of what to look for and address.

 The following configuration validation checks may present errors in previously valid configurations: